 AT&T Internet price changes after 12 months

-AT&T applies a flat $20 discount to fiber internet-only plans, and a flat $10 discount to DSL or IPBB plans.
+AT&T applies a flat $10 per month discount to DSL or IPBB plans.

 Actual rates of AT&T Internet by plan

-The AT&T Fiber 1000 plan costs $80 per month after the first 12 months of service.
-Including WiFi fees, the final bill is typically $90.
-New customers can sign up for $60 ($70 including fees), at a $20 per month discount for the first year.
+The AT&T Fiber 1000 plan cost $80 per month after the first 12 months of service, making it the cheapest AT&T plan.
+Including Wi-Fi fees, the final bill was typically $90.
+New customers could sign up for $60 ($70 including fees), at a $20 per month discount for the first year.

-The middle-tier AT&T Fiber 300 plan costs $65 per month after the 12 month new customer discount expires, for a total bill of $75 including the WiFi fee.
-The final cost is 44% higher than the $45 advertised price for new customers.
+The middle-tier AT&T Fiber 300 plan cost $65 per month after the 12 month new customer discount expired, for a total bill of $75 including the Wi-Fi fee.
+The final cost was 44% higher than the $45 advertised price for new customers.

-The base AT&T Fiber 100 plan increases to a cost of $55 per month after the first year of service, which adds up to $65 per month including WiFi fees.
-The final price represents a relatively large 57% increase on the $35 per month (pre-fees) sign-up rate, which is currently AT&T’s most affordable consumer-grade plan.
+The base AT&T Fiber 300 plan increased to a cost of $55 per month after the first year of service, which added up to $65 per month including Wi-Fi fees.
+The final price represented a relatively large 57% increase on the $35 per month (pre-fees) sign-up rate, which was AT&T’s most affordable consumer-grade plan at that time.

 AT&T Internet pricing including fees

-There are three fees you need to be aware of that affect the actual cost of AT&T internet-only service:
+There are two fees you need to be aware of that affect the actual cost of AT&T internet-only service:

 - Installation fees